 It’s smarter to pay for prints, not cartridges.
 Instead of running out, ink is delivered to your door only when you need it—no stockpiling cartridges like other subscriptions.
 What’s even better is you only pay for the pages you print, at the lowest cost per print.

-I fully recommend WordPress.
-This site is built on WordPress and the last two startups I worked with created their websites on the WordPress platform as well.
+If you want the ability to really dig and customize your website development, I recommend WordPress.
+This site is built on WordPress and the last two startups I worked with created their websites on WordPress as well.

-As someone who has worked with Wix, BlogSpot, Square Space, and Shopify – WordPress is hands down the best for SEO, freedom to design various pages and widgets, no weird Terms and Conditions keeping you in line, and other issues that can cap your success later.
+As someone who has worked with Squarespace, and Shopify – WordPress is hands down the best for SEO, freedom to design various pages and widgets, no weird Terms and Conditions keeping you in line, and other issues that can cap your success later.

 Some of the cheapest hosting out there.
 I recommend Bluehost specifically for your first year of hosting.
 Then I recommend moving up to the next host (below).